Feuerfuchs/GPaste-Reloaded-Cinnamon-Applet/gpaste-reloaded@feuerfuchs.eu/README.md

 * If you use a Ubuntu-based distro, install the packages "gpaste", "gpaste-applet" and "gir1.2-gpaste-4.0".
 * Other distros: Check if there's a package for GPaste.
 If there isn't, check the GitHub page linked below.

 Finally, make sure that the GPaste daemon is running.
-You can either use the GPaste UI (command: gpaste-ui) or just reboot.
+You can either use the GPaste UI or just reboot.

 GPaste Github page: https://github.com/Keruspe/GPaste